jeftegoes/AwsOverview/Management & Governance/AWS Systems Manager.md

 - Supports all SSM Capabilities (Patch Manager, Session Manager, Run Command...).
 - **Use cases:** Easily update and maintain OS and software updates across a fleet of Greengrass Core devices.

+# 13. Use Cases

+## 13.1.
+Reduce costs

+TODO: DIAGRAM

+## 13.2.
+Build a golden AMI

+TODO: DIAGRAM

+## 13.3.
+Config Rule

+TODO: DIAGRAM

-# 14. Systems Manager - Compliance
+# 14. Compliance

 - Scan your fleet of managed nodes for patch compliance and configuration inconsistencies.
 - Displays current data about: